ytyulkinaxway/axway-open-docs/content/en/docs/apim_policydev/apigw_kps/how_to_use_kpsadmin_command.md

 ### KPS table administration operations

+{{< alert title="Caution" color="warning" >}}Avoid using `kpsadmin` to backup and restore data for internal API Manager tables or tables with high volumes of data.
+Internal API Manager tables store Cassandra specific properties, such as time-to-live or counter data, which will not be backed up.
+Additionally, tables with high volumes of data may cause performance degradation during a `kpsadmin` backup or restore.
+Instead, please use the [Apache Cassandra backup and restore process](/docs/cass_admin/cassandra_bur/){{< /alert >}}

 The `kpsadmin` operations for table administration are as follows:

 * **Clear**: Clear all rows in the table.